 What is cold pressed dog food?

-“Cold-pressed means the food is cooked very quickly at a temperature (in the case of Pure Dog, 50 celcius), without the use of high temperatures or steam.
+Cold-pressed means the food is cooked very quickly at a temperature without the use of high temperatures or steam.
 This allows a lot more of the essential nutrients in the ingredients to remain intact, producing a more natural product.

-“The cold-pressed method means that the ingredients are mixed together with cold water and then pressed under low heat treatment for a very short time.
-This very low temperature of 50c ensures the preservation of nutrients, especially those of the oils.
-Low temperature cold-pressing also ensures that free radicals, which can put a strain on the dog’s metabolism and damage skin and coat health, are not produced."
+The cold-pressed method means that the ingredients are mixed together with cold water and then pressed under low heat treatment for a very short time.
+This very low temperature ensures the preservation of nutrients, especially those of the oils.
+Low-temperature cold-pressing also ensures that free radicals, which can put a strain on the dog’s metabolism and damage skin and coat health, are not produced.

 How does cold pressed dog food work?

-“Cold-pressed food releases nutrients more slowly and dissolves from the outside in (unlike baked foods), and also guards against the risk of bloat (gastric dilation-volvulus syndrome).
-Due to the particularly gentle production, and the absence of preservatives, the shelf life of this food when stored in unopened bags, is limited to 12 months.”
+Cold-pressed food releases nutrients more slowly and dissolves from the outside in (unlike baked foods), and also guards against the risk of bloat (gastric dilation-volvulus syndrome).
+Due to the particularly gentle production, and the absence of preservatives, the shelf life of food when stored in unopened bags, is limited to 9 months.

 Are there any other benefits to cold pressed dog food?

 Not all cold pressed dog foods are grain free but Cobbydog believes that because cold pressed dog food is nutritionally dense, you don’t need to feed as much as you would a standard dry kibble or raw dog food.